mark-j/Caseta2Mqtt/README.md

 ### Node.js
 If you have Node.js installed locally, you can run the application by doing the following:
 1. Clone or download this repo into a folder.
-2. Run `npm run build` to build the application.
-3. Run `npm start` to run the application.
+2. Run `npm start` to build and run the application.

 ### Manually
 Running `npm run build`, will compile the source into `./dist`.